kayshcache/coder-assessment-1/README.md

 ##### Explain - how a user will use it
 ## Features
 100 words each
-- feature 1: User can provide URL as CLI argument
+- feature 1: User can provide URL with the lacerate command as an argument
 - feature 2: User can specify whether to output results to a file with an option flag
 - feature 3: User can choose what they want to 'lacerate' from the website.
 - additional features: native-Unix like running; light-weight and extensible; has a man page